johno/pixyll/_posts/2015-04-28-how-I-found-the-cheapest-place-to-live-in-austin.md

 importantly, the WiFi password was on a piece of paper stuck to the fridge.

 I spent the next two days exploring around, going to coffee shops nearby and working.
-One of the benefits of working remotely, of course, is that you get to not skip a beat at work while being half-stranded in an Airbnb somewhere in Austin.
+One of the benefits of working remotely, of course, is that you don't even skip a beat at work while being half-stranded in an Airbnb somewhere in Austin.

 Sunday arrives, and soon I get a call from Randall.